 The Rio Grande itself is a 50- to 75-foot wide river here that flows through approximately 1.2 channel miles of the ranch.
 Abundant natural rocks have been supplemented with professionally-engineered rock structures throughout this stretch, creating almost perfect habitat for rainbow and brown trout that run 13 to well over 20 inches in length.
 An amazing insect population, including the famed giant stoneflies (salmonflies), keep the Rio’s trout fat and strong.

 For a change of fishing pace, Shallow Creek is a Rio Grande tributary that runs for over a mile on the ranch.
 This is a small stream from 8 to 12 feet in width, and has been enhanced with dozens of mouth-watering pools to test the most discriminating small stream angler.
-The home largely of wild 9- to 16-inch brown trout, Shallow Creek makes for a full day of fishing for those who work it carefully.
+The home primarily of wild 9- to 16-inch brown trout, but also rainbows, cutbows, and cutthroats, Shallow Creek makes for a full day of fishing for those who work it carefully.
 Between the Rio Grande itself and Shallow Creek, approximately 2.5 channel miles of enhanced stream fishery are available on the Broadacres property.

 Finally, two large lakes and three trophy trout ponds round out the amazing fly fishing options at Broadacres Ranch.
 Browns, rainbows, cutthroats and cuttbows, up to several pounds, inhabit these ponds and are especially susceptible to midge patterns during the evening rise.

 The fishing alone makes Broadacres Ranch a true gem, but it is also a full-featured luxury guest ranch.
 Its manicured grounds surround seven guest cabins, a fly shop, office, barn, laundry, equipment shop, and manager’s house, creating an atmosphere of “relaxed elegance.”
-All of the guest cabins, having been renovated recently and updgraded in excellent condition, have kitchens and can be operational year-round.
+All of the guest cabins have been renovated recently and are in excellent condition, with kitchens or kitchenettes and can be operational year-round.
 The ranch’s large Bensonwood timberframe lodge is truly exceptional, and features a full commercial kitchen, great room, bar, and indoor and outdoor seating, all overlooking the lovely Rio Grande.

 Over the decades, the Broadacres Ranch has grown an excellent reputation in both the guest ranch and fly fishing worlds.
 For any who desire to continue the operation as a fly fishing and guest ranch resort, this reputation will prove as valuable as the silver mines that caused the region to prosper when Creede was settled.
 The ranch currently holds USFS permits for floating and back country fishing.
 If a new owner wanted to operate a commercial hunting and fishing business, these USFS permits could be applied for.
 Broadacres also receives much sought after landowner deer and/or elk hunting permits annually from Colorado Parks and Wildlife for hunting on the ranch and National Forest (Unit 76).
 Fishing and hunting business has been the mainstay here, but other possibilities for the ranch could be operation as a corporate retreat, family retreat, or creative smart development.
 No conservation easements presently encumber any of the property.